EshitaIKeya/eshitas-tech-blog/README.md

 ## Built By

-**Eshita Islam** — Computer Science student, intern at Apurba Technologies Inc.
+**Eshita Islam Keya** —Information and Communication Engineering student, intern at Apurba Technologies Inc.

 Built from scratch as a learning project to understand full-stack web development: database design, REST APIs, authentication, frontend-backend integration, and containerized deployment.